Files

 Introduction

 Simply writing data into a new table in a database is not much more complex than writing to a file format.
-There are a number of parameters for each feature type (table) that allow users to control writing to that table.
+There are several parameters for each feature type (table) that allow users to control write access to that table.
 The main thing to consider is whether or not the table already exists in the database, if it does do you want to erase it first and recreate it or update what is already there?
 For more information on the database operations available in FME, please see the Feature Operation documentation.

 In this article, we will read data from Microsoft Excel and then write it out to PostGIS.
 In part 1, we will drop and create the table since it already exists in our database.
 In part 2, we will truncate the data.